-Mark D. Sikes has an incredible knack for mixing elegance and ease in everything he does, from his design projects and his product collections for Merida, Henredon, and Schumacher to his must-read style blog and his new book, Beautiful: All-American Decorating and Timeless Style.
+Mark D. Sikes has an incredible knack for mixing elegance and ease in everything he does, from his design projects and his product collections for Merida, Henredon, and Schumacher to his must-read style blog.
 So it’s no surprise his holiday traditions are equal parts laid-back and elevated.
 We stopped by the designer’s L.A. home as he was gearing up for the season to find out how he infuses holiday entertaining with his classic style—and signature blue-and-white palette.

 A California Christmas